-Alexander S. Moczarski, age 57, is President and Chief Executive Officer of Guy Carpenter.
+Alexander S. Moczarski, age 58, is President and Chief Executive Officer of Guy Carpenter.
 In addition, Mr. Moczarski is Chairman of Marsh & McLennan Companies International.
 In this role, Mr. Moczarski oversees the Company's international strategy, as well as its expanding group of Country Corporate Officers located in regions around the world.
 Prior to being named Guy Carpenter CEO in April 2011, Mr. Moczarski was President and CEO of the International Division of Marsh.
-Since 2008, Mr. Moczarski, who has more than 30 years of experience in the insurance industry, joined Marsh in 1993 as director of planning and development for Argentina and Chile.
-In 2001, he became region head for Latin America and the Caribbean.
-In 2004, he became head of the firm's International Specialty Operations, a region that encompassed Africa, Asia, Pacific, Latin America, and the Caribbean.
-In 2006, Mr. Moczarski became CEO of Marsh's UK, Europe, Middle East and Africa region (EMEA).
+Previously, he was CEO of Marsh Inc.'s Europe, Middle East and Africa region.
+While at Marsh, Mr. Moczarski held several other roles, including President and CEO of the firm's International Specialty Operations and Region Head for the Latin America and Caribbean Region.
+Before joining Marsh in 1993, Mr. Moczarski worked for AIG for nearly 15 years, most recently as CEO of the firm's operations in Argentina and Chile.